Little Karim

 Mohammad Karim (1950/51 – 4 April 2022), also known as "Little Karim", was a Pakistani high-altitude porter who became a mountain climber.
 He climbed Gasherbrum II without supplementary oxygen.

 Biography

 Karim was born in Hushe Valley of District Ghanche, Gilgit-Baltistan.
 He reached Skardu city in 1976 to try to become a high-altitude porter for climbing expeditions.
-Though he was in his teens, he also looked like a 10-year-old boy due to his appearance.
+Though he was in his teens, he looked like a 10-year-old boy due to his appearance.
 Karim was rejected by a team who felt his smaller stature would prevent him from carrying a 25 kg weight to the base camp at K2.

 Karim was about to leave when a Spanish expedition ran out of porters and took him along.
 On their expedition, Karim managed to summit a 7000-meter peak.
-The Spanish team members were so impressed by him that they wrote a book about the life of little Karim and also made a film in the year 2000.
+The Spanish team members were so impressed by him that they wrote a book about the life of "Little Karim" and also made a film in the year 2000.
 The film was aired in Spanish cinema.
 Little Karim died on 4 April 2022.